 Video is a really great way to remain present in the lives of your leads.
 When they do begin watching particular videos, your team can notice through the analytics and take the initiative to respond.

-4. HOW HIGH-QUALITY DOES VIDEO HAVE TO BE?
+4. HOW HIGH-QUALITY DOES VIDEO FOR INDUSTRIAL MANUFACTURERS HAVE TO BE?

 As mentioned earlier, having a spokesperson who appears on-camera can help to increase your credibility.
 How crisp does that video have to be?
 That depends on how you’re using it.

 “Let’s say… you’re calling a lead.
 Nine times out of ten, you’re not going to get ahold of them.
 You’re going to leave a voicemail… Well, we’ve got these great tools where you can record a video from your webcam, right on your laptop… You take a dry-erase board, and you write their name and say, “Hi, Bob!”
 And you record a little video like a little message, and there’s a little thumbnail that goes into that email.
 And you send that out, and the response rate on that is crazy!
 Because it’s different.”

 That begs the question: if people are responding to “cold call” video voicemails like that, then how high-quality do company videos have to be, really?
 Some companies frown upon other programs like Facebook Live specifically because they use low-resolution webcams.
 The raw, uncut quality connects with viewers because they can tell that it’s genuine.

 So when are ‘homemade’ marketing videos appropriate?
 Everyone has the capability to produce their own content nowadays.
 Everyone has an iPhone, a webcam, an iPad…